 Instead, Caffè di Artisan exquisite, single-origin luxury coffee that allows flavours to flourish.
 Delight your palate by ordering our coffee pods today.
 Below you will find several flavour notes to look for in your coffee.
 They may be subtle, but that’s what separates a “good” cup of Joe from real, luxury coffee.

 Bold & Bitter.
 There’s nothing quite like a bold cup of coffee.
 That first sip of black coffee passes your lips and instantly soothes you and (conversely) wakes you up.
 Bitter is admittedly an acquired taste.
-It’s likely that the first time you drank sipped black, it was hard to drink.
+It’s likely that the first time you sipped coffee black, it was hard to drink.
 But over time you began to love it.
 Science shows that the more we taste bitter, the more we like it.

 However, it’s important to note that bitter is not the same thing as burnt.
 Bitter is a bold flavour that satisfies the palate, while burnt coffee tastes like spent match heads.
 Yuck!